 Colostrum includes proteins, carbohydrates, vitamins, minerals, and other nutritional factors to help a baby fight off disease-causing agents like bacteria and viruses.
 It also contains antibody levels that are at least 100 times higher than levels in regular cow’s milk.
 Colostrum contains growth factors that heal the microscopic holes in an infant’s gut within 72 hours of birth and promote healthy growth and development.

 Bovine colostrum is not an alternative to breastfeeding, but it is an excellent alternative or addition for moms who cannot breastfeed or currently use baby formula.

 Moms can supplement their breastfeeding with bovine colostrum to help their infants receive the benefits of the immune and growth factors necessary to promote healthy newborn growth and development.
-Colostrum supplementation may be particularly beneficial for infants who are not thriving (i.e., “failure to thrive”) Also, moms can supplement with bovine colostrum to help fortify their own bowel and immune health so they can better deal with the stress of motherhood.This article was brought to you by Sovereign Laboratories, a world leader in the development of liposomal delivery to maximize the bioavailability of our dietary supplements.
+Bovine colostrum supplementation may be particularly beneficial for infants who are not thriving (i.e., “failure to thrive”).
+Also, moms can supplement with bovine colostrum to help fortify their own bowel and immune health so they can better deal with the stress of motherhood.This article was brought to you by Sovereign Laboratories, a world leader in the development of liposomal delivery to maximize the bioavailability of our dietary supplements.